xzackli/nawrapper/docs/source/usage/quickstart.rst

                                  nl[np.newaxis, np.newaxis])

 For this example, we won’t include a beam.
-Now we set up the :py:class:`nawrapper.ps.namap_car` objects, using as input our our original random realization summed with the noise realizations.
+Now we set up the :py:class:`nawrapper.power.namap_car` objects, using as input our our original random realization summed with the noise realizations.

 The Power Spectrum Part